 An interesting concept in the speculative discourse of pan-Africanism supported by Prof Mazrui, is Afrabia.
 This concept, inspired by the blurring of the boundaries between Africa and the Middle East, would seem to suggest that the two regions are in the process of merging.
 The East African Coast seems to be a continuum of parts of the Middle East, especially Oman.
 In fact, the number of families that speak Kiswahili in Oman is quite impressive and my own Kiswahili teacher, the late Hilal Bualy, retired toOman.
 So did Mwalimu Tejani, formerly of Kenyatta University College.
 Whether it is cultural connections or relations of ideology, geography or genealogy, the interaction between Africa and the Middle East is extremely intense.

-Moreover, the concept of Afrabia is not too far-fetched when one considers the impact of global terrorism and the spread of Islam as a cultural and political force.
+Moreover, the concept of Afrabia is not too far-fetched when one considers the imtural and political force.